google/built_value.dart/README.md

 ### Generating boilerplate for Value Types

 Value types require a bit of boilerplate in order to connect it to generated code.
-Luckily, even this bit of boilerplate can be got automated using code snippets support in your favourite text editor.
-For example, in IntelliJ you can use following live template:
+Luckily, even this bit of boilerplate can be automated using code snippets support in your favourite text editor.
+For example, in IntelliJ you can use the following live template:

 ```dart
 abstract class $CLASS_NAME$ implements Built<$CLASS_NAME$, $CLASS_NAME$Builder> {